demisto/content-docs/docs/integrations/scheduled-commands.md

 3. ***Timeout (automatically handled)*** - The schedule sequence finishes execution with a timeout error when the timeout is reached.
 Cortex XSOAR will return the timeout error entry automatically.

 #### Code Example
-In the example below, if the `status` is not `complete` then a result with `schedule_config` is returned.
-After 60 seconds, the result triggers a poll for the search.
+In the example below, if the `status` is not `complete` then a result with `scheduled_command` is returned.
+After `interval_in_seconds` seconds (60 by default), the result schedules a poll for the search status and result.
 This is done in the next run as well, and repeats until the status is complete.

 ```python
 def run_polling_command(args: dict, cmd: str, search_function: Callable, results_function: Callable):